-Entering the park at the main entrance you immediately see the main building.
-This is called Palazzetto Mattei and houses the Italian Geographic Society.
+Entering the park through the main entrance you immediately see the main building.
+It is called Palazzetto Mattei and houses the Italian Geographic Society.

-If you follow the Viale Cardinale Francesco Spellman from here, you will come to some archeological ruins, followed by a neo-Gothic temple.
-The archeological ruins stem from the times of Trajan and Flavius.
+If you follow the Viale Cardinale Francesco Spellman from here, you will come to some archaeological ruins, followed by a neo-Gothic temple.
+The archaeological ruins date back to the times of Trajan and Flavius.
 A great part of what was found during excavations is on display in the Vatican Museums.

 There is a small children’s playground in the Villa Celimontana and every summer the park hosts a jazz festival.
 You can rent ponies near the playground.

 The Villa Celimontana is bordered by the San Gregorio al Celio Park.